Wamuran

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Wamuran's median income among taxpayers is $49,404.
-The average income in this suburb is $60,963.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Wamuran's median income among taxpayers is $49,404.
+The average income in the suburb is $60,963.
 Both figures are below the national average.
-In comparison, Greater Brisbane has a median income of $58,236 and an average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Wamuran's median income would be approximately $54,300 as of September 2025, with the average being around $67,004 during this period.
-According to the 2021 Census, household income ranks at the 72nd percentile ($2,105 weekly), while personal income sits at the 43rd percentile.
-The data shows that a significant portion of residents, 34.4% or 1,188 people, fall within the $1,500 - 2,999 weekly income bracket.
-This is similar to the surrounding region where 33.3% occupy this bracket.
-Notably, 30.3% earn above $3,000 weekly, reflecting areas of prosperity that contribute to local economic activity.
-After accounting for housing costs, residents retain 87.1% of their income, indicating strong purchasing power.
+In Greater Brisbane, the median income is $58,236 and the average is $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Wamuran's median income would be approximately $54,300 by September 2025, with an average of around $67,004.
+According to the 2021 Census, Wamuran's household income ranks at the 72nd percentile ($2,105 weekly), while personal income is at the 43rd percentile.
+The $1,500 - 2,999 income bracket dominates in Wamuran, with 34.4% of residents (1,190 people).
+This is similar to the surrounding region where 33.3% fall into this bracket.
+Notably, 30.3% of Wamuran residents earn above $3,000 weekly.
+After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income